anastassiavybornova/knudepunkter/README.md

 # Your feedback is greatly appreciated

 Once you have familiarized yourself with the Cycle Node Network Planner, we will be grateful for any feedback!
-Please fill out the [survey here](LINK) (between 5 and 20 minutes).
+Please fill out the [survey here](https://forms.gle/STYj1Qz8b9jH8Bf46) (10-20 minutes) while you go through the Cycle Node Network Planner workflow, or afterwards.

 # Troubleshooting: What if running the Planner doesn't work?

 For troubleshooting, [contact us](mailto:anvy@itu.dk)!
-If you want to see a sample final output of the Planner, you can download the QGIS project [here](LINK).
+If you want to see a sample final output of the Planner, check out the `Fyn-finished.qgz` project in the main folder of this repository.